 Muay Thai Kicking

-The 4 main type of kicks used are Leg kick, body kick, head kick, and push kick (aka “teep”).
-Leg kicks are powerful and easy to use, as it is a small movement and cannot easily be caught be your opponents arms, but they are also easily checked (blocked).
-Landing body kicks are a great display of dominance, and can cause damage to the arms and ribs of your opponent.
+The 4 main types of kicks used are Leg kick, body kick, head kick, and push kick (aka “teep”).
+Leg kicks are powerful and easy to use, as it is a small movement and cannot easily be caught by your opponent’s arms, but they are also easily checked (blocked).
+Landing body kicks are a great display of dominance and can cause damage to the arms and ribs of your opponent.
 Damaging the arms and ribs makes it difficult for your opponent to breath and also affects their ability to punch and block.
 Head kicks are not frequently used, as they are very difficult to land, but when landed clean across an opponent’s head they can be devastating.
-The Teep is often used as a way of gauging distance, and shows finesse and control in the fight.
+The Teep is often used as a way of gauging distance and shows finesse and control in the fight.

 Muay Thaui Knees

 Knees in Muay Thai are very effective while clinching, and also when closing distance.
 Mostly, knees are mostly used to attack the body of an opponent, but also can be used to attack the legs and head.

 Muay Thai Elbows (a fan Favourite)